 Withdrawal of the ship's classification status

-Increased scrutiny during subsequent surveys and inspections
+Increased examination during subsequent surveys and inspections

 Potential delays or denials of port entry and insurance coverage